 Diageo’s diversity and inclusion has been recognised as the top company globally for gender equality (by Equileap) and they were listed in the Bloomberg Gender Equality Index.

-Melanie Hall is Senior Reward Manager for Europe at Gap, a US owned clothing retailer.
+Melanie Hall is the Senior Manager Rewards & EMEA Comp Partner at Wiley.
 Prior to starting her HR career in L&D, covering both technical training and management development, Melanie got a diploma in photography and design after being asked by her mum, “Why don’t you study radiography?
 It’s still taking pictures.”

 Melanie has specialised in reward at a senior level for many years covering both UK and international reward mainly in the private sector and predominantly retail.
 She currently leads all reward and global mobility activity across the UK, Republic of Ireland, France and Italy for Gap and has seen this role evolve in recent years to encompass being the custodian of well-being for its Europe market.